 Many large manufacturers have networks of franchisees and dealers that are family businesses.
 The interdependence between the parent corporation and the private owners of distribution businesses creates dilemmas of control, planning, strategy, and growth.
 LGA designs educational and consulting programs for the dealership-owning families about leadership and succession.
 We also advise both the dealers and the manufacturers on managing their relationship for mutual benefit.

 We offer presentations or seminars on family enterprise and philanthropy, and we also work with forums, universities, trade associations, or advocacy groups to organize programs for family business owners, design courses and research programs, or conduct policy analysis.
-Our primary affiliations are with the Kellogg School of Business and the Yale School of Management, but our partners and associates participate in executive education programs sponsored by universities and associations around the world.
+Our primary affiliations are with the Kellogg School of Business, the Yale School of Management and Harvard, but our partners and associates participate in executive education programs sponsored by universities and associations around the world.
 Over the past year, members of our group have taught workshops and courses at:

 - Kellogg School of Management